Dr. Amy Shimshon-Santo is a writer and educator who believes that creativity is a powerful tool for personal and social transformation.

 Catastrophic Molting (Audiobook)

-June 28: Poetry Reading for Joy as Resistance, Self Help Graphics & Art / Plaza de la Raza
+June 28: Poetry Reading for Joy as Resistance, Self Help Graphics & Art at Plaza de la Raza

 June 22-27: Writing Fellow, Idyllwild Writers Week

 May 3: L.A.
-Book Launch Random Experiments in Bioluminescence, Wanda Coleman Theater at Beyond Baroque, 2 PM
+Book Launch Random Experiments in Bioluminescence, Wanda Coleman Theater at Beyond Baroque.

 April 22: Earth Citizen, University of Boulder at Colorado